rickstaa/awesome-adsb/readme.md

 <!-- List open source ADS-B aggregators. -->

 - [adsb.fi](https://adsb.fi) - A community-driven flight tracker with hundreds of feeders worldwide.
 We provide open and unfiltered access to worldwide air traffic data.
-- [adsb.one](https://adsb.one) - Open source ADS-B aggregator.
+- [ADSB One](https://adsb.one) - Open source ADS-B aggregator.
-- [adsb.lol](https://adsb.lol) - An Open Source flight tracker that collects ADS-B, UAT, and MLAT data to provide open data to everybody.
+- [ADSB.lol](https://adsb.lol) - An Open Source flight tracker that collects ADS-B, UAT, and MLAT data to provide open data to everybody.

 ### Community driven